Curious Case of Cosmic Leeds

 • Cosmic Leeds appeared on September 2nd, 2020 (during the pandemic)

-• The channel ended exactly five years later on September 2nd, 2025
+• All the channels ended exactly five years later on September 2nd, 2025

 • Cosmic Leeds had access to copyrighted backstage footage